headdetect/Web-Chatterbox/README.md

 ### Debugging with Intellij

-- Start play application using `play debug`
-- In Intellij, click the debug button.
-Debug Configurations window should pop up.
-- Add new `Remote` configuration.
-- Set port to `9999`, Module to `Web-Chatterbox`
-- Leave everything else at default.
+- Make sure play framework and play 2.0 plug-ins are installed.
+- Open pre-made project from source folder.
+- Click the bug next to the play button.
-- Save and run.
+- New instance of play server will run.

 ##Contributing